-OSA-Express CHPIDs (device types OSD and OSE) may appear in the RMF Device Activity Report with messages reporting "NO H/W DATA" or "NO TIMING FACILITY".
+OSA-Express CHPIDs may appear in the RMF Device Activity Report with messages reporting "NO H/W DATA" or "NO TIMING FACILITY".
 It is also possible for zeroes to appear for these devices.

-For these device types the data reported is not meaningful in the Device Activity Report and you may want to remove them from your specification list of devices.
+For these device types, the data reported is not meaningful in the Device Activity Report and you may want to remove them from your specification list of devices.
 For data useful in tuning and capacity planning, see the RMF Channel Activity Report.